vliu15/3d-brain-tumor-segmentation/README.md

 # Volumetric Brain Tumor Segmentation
-We seek to build off of the model that won the BraTS 2018 Segmentation Challenge.
-The top model was created by the NVDLMED team under Andriy Myronenko, who is the first author of the [3D MRI brain tumor segmentation using autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf) paper that we use for reference.
+We seek to utilize the best techniques to improve dense, volumetric semantic segmentation.
+Specifically, we adopt the U-net architectural style, variational autoencoder for regularization, residual blocks, spatial and channel squeeze-excitation layers, and dense connections.

 ## Model
 We adopt a variation of the [U-net](https://arxiv.org/pdf/1606.06650.pdf) architecture with [variational autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
 There are several architectural changes that we have made based on common practices combined with the incompleteness of the paper in some areas.
 We have